Julie Evans will be taking you inside some of Newcastle & the Hunter's most incredible homes

 You may be familiar with Julie’s work at the Darby St boutique accommodation property Brunswick Mews.
 It was here that we first met Julie and her quirky meets ultra-luxe 130 year classic Victorian terrace.
 The perfect expression of Julie’s fun approach to design and style, Julie’s love of all things interiors was evident from the outset and why we had to bring her on board to help unlock some of the region’s most special homes.

-Between managing Brunswick Mews and her own business, Brit Girl Design, Julie has been sourcing a fab line up of incredible homes that we will be sharing in the coming months.
+Between managing Brunswick Mews and her own business, Julie Evans Design, Julie has been sourcing a fab line up of incredible homes that we will be sharing in the coming months.
 To find out a little more we caught up with Julie in her own stunning home, to chat all things design, interiors and what we can expect from House Proud.

 Firstly thank you for coming on board to help us bring the home features back to life, you have a real passion for interiors and design where does that come from?